antfu/refined-github-notifications/README.md

   - New commits pushed to PRs
   - *Notifications you have bookmarked will be bypassed
 - Make sure only one notification tab is opened
+- When going to the issue from the notification, inject a flating button to mark it as done and close the tab.

 ## Philosophy